 We are aware now that medical use is legal providing you obtain a license and the correct permission.
 It needs to be more accessible for medical use, following normal procedures for testing.
 Cannabis needs to be considered a regular treatment and as such will go through trials as a regular medication would.

-Activists claim treatment of many ailments.
-This needs to be the hard fact for scientists to say that cannabis WILL treat a broad range of conditions.
+Activists claim the treatment of many ailments.
+This needs to be a hard fact for scientists to say that cannabis WILL treat a broad range of conditions.

 WHERE TO FROM HERE…